SamarthArul/samartharul.github.io/_pages/about.md

 I am an undergraduate at Northwestern studying Computer Science and Mathematics.

 I am particularly interested in software, venture, and start-ups.
-I am currently working to democratize small-business financing at Kitchen Kapital (Jumpstart '23).
+I am currently working to help democratize small-business financing at Kitchen Kapital (Jumpstart '23).

 You can reach me at SamarthArul [at] gmail [dot] com.